 Registration is not required.
 More information and access information is available online.

-At the end of this one-hour webinar:
+At the end of this one-hour, hands-on webinar, attendees will:

 - Know how to start your search for the statistics you need and the questions you need to answer before beginning any search.